 Plus the invisible burden:

-You're processing not only your own emotions but serving as the primary emotional regulator for everyone around you.
+You're not just processing your own emotions, you're regulating everyone else's.
 Partners, children, colleagues, aging parents.
 This "emotional labor" depletes you while remaining completely unacknowledged.

 The truth: